 Oman: An Ancient Land of Cultural Richness and Modern Wonders

-Nestled in the southeastern coast of the Arabian Peninsula, Oman, officially known as the Sultanate of Oman, boasts a rich tapestry of history and modernity.
+Nestled on the southeastern coast of the Arabian Peninsula, Oman, officially known as the Sultanate of Oman, boasts a rich tapestry of history and modernity.
 Covering an area of 309,500 square kilometers, with Muscat as its vibrant capital, Oman is renowned for its historic trade of fish, dates, and agricultural products, alongside a burgeoning tourism sector.
 The nation distinguishes itself as one of the oldest continuously inhabited places on Earth, with evidence of human settlement dating back over 106,000 years, making it the oldest independent state in the Arab world.

 The cultural legacy of Oman is intricately tied to its ruling monarchy, currently led by Sultan Haitham bin Tariq Al Said.
 The Sultanate’s governance, based on Sharia law, reflects a deep respect for tradition, with the national symbol, a pair of crossed Khanjars, symbolizing bravery and manhood.
 Oman’s bilingual signage in Arabic and English speaks to its global connectedness, despite its strong cultural roots.

 Remarkably, Oman is a haven of peace, noted for its near absence of terrorism and crime.
 Its economy, driven by oil and gas exports, is also marked by a strong shipbuilding heritage.
 The country’s pivot to tourism is evident in its transition from having no hotels until 1970 to now hosting hundreds, catering to a diverse international audience.
-With a high literacy rate of 91.1%, and a significant expatriate population, Oman presents a unique blend of ancient wisdom and contemporary progress.
+With a high literacy rate of 91.1% and a significant expatriate population, Oman presents a unique blend of ancient wisdom and contemporary progress.

 Visa and Entry Requirements